lonersCompany/strobo/_about/about-úprava-textu.md

 ---
 ## JAKUB RA

-Visual artist, performer, art director, LGBTQ+ activist and head of the nonmodel agency New Aliens, based in Prague Czech Republic.
+Visual artist, performer, art director, LGBTQIA+ and eco activist and head of the nonmodel agency New Aliens, based in Prague Czech Republic.

 * [→ INSTAGRAM](https://www.instagram.com/jakubra____/ "instagram")
 * → MAIL
 * → SOTC

 Jakub Ra has long and intensively devoted himself to the body as the central phenomenon of his work.
-That is why he works with everything which is connected to a body.
+That is why he works with everything which is connected to
+a body.
 Fashion, performance, food, a community of people, commercial world and dance.

 In the field of fashion he run multidisciplinary project SOTC (Sperm on the clothes) already for four years.
 In the medium of photography he depicts the theme of body in very comprehensive and profound contexts, metaphysically elaborating all its overlaps and trying to work with the body as a real open environment of today's existence.